 Graduate Studies at Waterloo would not be the same without the hundreds of faculty and staff who support graduate students.
 The information below has been compiled to guide Graduate Co-ordinators, Graduate Officers/Chairs, Associate Deans, supervisors and other faculty in assisting grad students.

 Help us keep track of who you are!
 Use the Graduate department contact change form to officially notify Graduate Studies and Postdoctoral Affairs of a change to graduate administrative staff/faculty within your department/Faculty.
-The form also includes information on how to gain access to Quest.
+The form also includes information on how to gain access to Quest/Sharepoint.

 - Academic reviews/new programs

 - Graduate experiential learning

 - Verifying a University of Waterloo degree